Aphrodite (Kylie Minogue album): Commercial performance

 On the chart date of 18 July 2010, Aphrodite debuted and peaked at number two on the Australian Albums chart; it stayed in the position for three weeks.
 It spent a total of 15 weeks on the chart, and by 2011, Aphrodite had been certified platinum by the Australian Recording Industry Association (ARIA) for shipments of 70,000 units.

 Aphrodite debuted at number one on the UK Albums Chart, selling 79,152 copies in its first week.
 The same feat had been accomplished by Minogue's debut studio album Kylie (1988) during the same week 22 years prior.
 The album spent one week at number one and a total of 29 weeks in the top 40 of the chart.
-Aphrodite was Minogue's fourth studio album to top the UK chart, after Kylie, Enjoy Yourself (1989), and Fever, and her tenth studio album to chart within the top 10.
+Aphrodite was Minogue's fifth album to top the UK chart, after Kylie, Enjoy Yourself (1989), Greatest Hits (1992), and Fever, and her tenth studio album to chart within the top 10.
 Minogue was recognised by the Guinness World Records as the female artist with the most consecutive decades with top-five albums in the United Kingdom.
 She also became the first solo artist to have a number-one album in four different decades in the United Kingdom, in the 1980s, 1990s, 2000s and 2010s.
 On 1 April 2011, Aphrodite was certified platinum by the British Phonographic Industry (BPI), denoting shipments in excess of 300,000 units.